It is very common for me to get emails asking what a Sender meant by including certain text in their email that has been purposely changed to red.

 Red Indicates Importance and/or Anger

-And, when you use red, you leave that level of emphasis up to the person on the other side to decide the level of emphasis you implied.
-Plan on them adding more emphasis than you may have intended!
+And, when you use red, a known aggressive color, you risk leaving that level of emphasis up to the person on the other side to decide the level of emphasis you implied.
+Plan on them adding more emphasis than you may have intended.

 Vocabulary Over Colors

-Show those you communicate with that you have a breadth of vocabulary to communicate what you mean, whether it be anger or simple emphasis instead of relying on formatting to get your message across.
-That’s simply how educated folks communicate.
+Show those you communicate with that you have a breadth of vocabulary to communicate what you mean.
+Whether it be anger or simple emphasis instead of relying on formatting to get your message across.